-Being one of my favourite films of 2015, Departure is Andrew Stegall’s director debut that tells the story of a mother and a son who travels to their country-side house in France.
+Being one of my favorite films of 2015, Departure is Andrew Stegall’s director debut that tells the story of a mother and a son who travels to their country-side house in France.
 While the mother tries to reorganize her life after a divorce, her son takes interest on a french young boy from the village.
 Playing with identity archetypes, Departure becomes a special film for bringing the “stranger” figure from Pier Paolo Pasolini’s Theorem who comes to seduce the family and by portraying its characters on a constant state of submersion, transforming this in a very special and beautiful movie.

 Closet Monster (2015) by Stephen Dunn

 While Closet Monster is not an amazing movie, Stephen Dunn did a pretty good job by telling this story in a creative and unusual way comparing to most GLBT drama’s out there.
 The archetypes of sexual discovery and trauma are represented in a very interesting way and when some Michel Gondry influences are thrown into the mix, this definitely becomes a film worth watching.
-The movie tells the story of Oscar, a 18-year-old teenager that wants to leave his hometown to become a photographer.
+The movie tells the story of Oscar, an 18-year-old teenager that wants to leave his hometown to become a photographer.
 However, his childhood traumas won’t let him break through his coming of age period, resulting in physical em emotional catharsis.

 Being 17 (2016) by André Téchiné

-André Téchiné is already famous for his GLBT themes and tropes throughout his body of work, but Being 17 is his latest film that deals with the subject in an explicit manner.
-With a very simplistic and realistic approach, Being 17 is a subtle film that portrays human relations between social classes, skin color and teenage boys.
-I say this because there are no over-dramatisation about “being gay” or identify problems with the characters.
+André Téchiné is already famous for his LGBTQ themes and tropes throughout his body of work, but Being 17 is his latest film that deals with the subject in an explicit manner.
+With a very simplistic and realistic approach, Being 17 is a subtle film that portrays human relations between social classes, skin color, and teenage boys.
+I say this because there are no over-dramatization about “being gay” or identify problems with the characters.
 Téchiné is more interested in the study of the relationship between his characters and how their attitudes will shape who they are.
 The film follows the story of a young boy who is bullied by a black student at school.
 When the mother of the boy discovers that the student who is bullying her son is the child of one of her patients, she decides to put them together under the same roof.

 The Ornithologist (2016) by João Pedro Rodigues

-From the same director of the incredible and controversial O Fantasma, also known as Phantom, The Ornithologist is a dram-like tale about identity, sexuality and religion.
+From the same director of the incredible and controversial O Fantasma, also known as Phantom, The Ornithologist is a dream-like tale about identity, sexuality and religion.
 Full of symbolism and surrealistic characteristics, the film tells the story of a supposedly gay ornithologist who suffers an accident while observing birds.
 When rescued by two female pilgrims, the man starts to doubt her intentions once they tie him up on a tree and says he doesn’t know who he is.
-The man manages to escape, but the girls prophecy seem to haunt him through the woods, initiating an adventure where the lines between dream and reality seem to fade each step he takes.
+The man manages to escape, but the girls’ prophecy seems to haunt him through the woods, initiating an adventure where the lines between dream and reality seem to fade each step he takes.

 Free Fall (2013) by Stephen Lacant